What is Title Insurance and Who Pays for It?

 Most title defects come out in the title search.
 Liens are a common form of title defect.
 In this case, a lien holder will be paid off when the property changes hands.
 Read our blog post on Titles and Deeds to learn more about different types of title defects.

-The title search doesn’t always catch everything, however, which is why title insurance is needed.
+However, the title search doesn’t always catch everything, which is why title insurance is needed.

 Where Can I Get Good Title Insurance?

 Contact our top 1% sellers or buyers agents today.
-We work with title experts across Oregon and Washington and can help you find the title company that best meets your needs.
+With over 20 years of experience, we work with title experts across Oregon and Washington and can help you find the title company that best meets your needs.
+Give us a call at 503-714-1111 or chat with the bot on this site.
+We’d love to connect with you today!